FDA delays decision on Moderna coronavirus vaccine for adolescents to evaluate myocarditis risk, company says

-The agency’s action comes after several countries, including Japan and Nordic nations, raised concerns that the Moderna vaccine increases the risk of myocarditis in men 18 to 30 years old.
+The agency’s action comes after several countries, including Japan and Nordic nations, raised concerns that the Moderna vaccine increases the risk of myocarditis in men 18 to 30.
 In Finland and Sweden, authorities have recommended against the use of Moderna for men younger than 30.

 Moderna asked the FDA in June to authorize its vaccine for adolescents.
 The shot is authorized for people 18 and older.
 The proposed vaccine regimen for adolescents is the same as that for adults — two 100-microgram shots, given 28 days apart.